Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Cardinals covered the spread in their only game when favored by 10.5 points or more.

-- Arizona has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Arizona has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- When Arizona records more than 20.3 points, it is 6-2 against the spread and 7-1 overall.
+- Arizona is 6-2 against the spread and 7-1 overall in games when it scores more than 20.3 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Panthers.